 Courses are offered off campus in the evenings, one per semester, to cohorts of students (the courses are also offered at McGill as part of the MA in leadership program).
 Each certificate (Certificate 1 and 2) is comprised of 5, three-credit courses.
-Students who are employed usually take one course per term in the Fall and Winter semesters and take 2.5 years to complete each certificate.
+Students are assigned one course per term in the Fall and Winter semesters and take 2.5 years to complete each certificate.
 There are four cohorts in this program; two meet in Lachine in the evening, one meet near the downtown area in the morning and one is made up of students from distant areas in Quebec and beyond.
 The online cohort meets in real (synchronous) time for three hours per week for 13 weeks in each semester using a digital platform called Zoom.
 Certificate 3 includes 1 three-credit course and 2, six-credit projects.

 In addition to theoretical content and practical applications, these programs provide excellent networking opportunities within and across cohorts which help leaders in their everyday activities.

 The 15-credit Graduate Certificate in Educational Leadership 1 program addresses the needs of experienced and aspiring school leaders who are taking increased responsibility for the individuals and communities they serve.

 The 15-credit Graduate Certificate in Educational Leadership 2 program explores more deeply leadership theory and educational issues and provides the opportunity for applications in a practicum.
-Candidates for the Graduate Certificate in Educational Leadership 2 normally should have completed the first certificate.
+Candidates for the Graduate Certificate in Educational Leadership 2 should have completed the first certificate.

 Applicants should meet the following requirements: